- You are here:

 "We have visited many museums and hospitals in China as part of the trip's academic curriculum.
 The students have meetings and conversations with Chinese nursing students and faculty while touring Chinese hospitals.
 We get to see their ER and ICU rooms and students get a chance to compare facilities and techniques with what they've seen in Boston hospitals."

-During the latest trip in May of 2010, Wang taught an Asian math class while some of Curry's nursing faculty gave presentations on qualitative research.
+In recent years, Wang has taught an Asian math class while some of Curry's nursing faculty have given presentations on qualitative research.

 "Usually before the trip the students all expect China to be this poor, underdeveloped country.
 But afterwards it's like an eye-opening experience where they realize they really can learn a lot from Chinese students and their education system as a whole."

 Wang teaches a wide range of mathematics classes at Curry, from the basics to Advanced Calculus and Statistics.
 She also teaches at the graduate level as well.
 And for someone who has had experience teaching at large universities, she finds the small class sizes at Curry very advantageous.

 "I get to know every single student intimately.
 I know their academic strengths as well as their weaknesses so I can design my lecture notes and modify my teaching style to make the class more effective."